prashant1507/devops-journey/terraform/terraform_with_aws/resources/Notes.md

 ### **21. What is the `terraform destroy` command?**
 **Q:** What does the `terraform destroy` command do?
 **A:** `terraform destroy` is used to delete all the infrastructure managed by your Terraform configuration.
 It will remove all resources defined in your configuration files.

+---

+### **22. What is the Terraform Data?**
+**Q:** What is the Terraform Data
+**A:** Terraform Data are used to fetch or query information about existing resources that are not managed by Terraform or to obtain information about the infrastructure outside the current Terraform configuration

+---